 Two of the most common ways to do this include:

 - Social media influencers.
 Online brand monitoring can also lead you to discover influencers–or people who promote products and services to their own audiences.
-If you find influencers who are already promoting your agency or your clients’ brands, you may be able to build relationships and forge mutually beneficial partnerships.
+If you find social media influencers who are already promoting your agency or your clients’ brands, you may be able to build relationships and forge mutually beneficial partnerships.

 - User-generated content (UGC).
 If you find that customers create content featuring your brand, you can reshare it with your audience.
 No matter how great your marketing content might be, UGC like photos, videos, blog posts, and reviews come across as more genuine, authentic, and trustworthy.
 In fact, UGC is five times more likely than branded content to convert prospects.